lukasz-golebiewski/lukaszgolebiewski.github.io/_posts/2021-01-05-overlappable-instances.markdown

 main = runNoOpLoggerT . runNoOpStoreT $ program

 ```
-This compiles and runs fine, but we've arrived at the infamouse O(n^2) instances problem!
+This compiles and runs fine, but we've arrived at the infamous O(n^2) instances problem!
 If elsewhere in our codebase we stack our transformers in a different order, e.g. `runNoOpStoreT . runNoOpLoggerT $ program` we will have to add new instances for the transformers' stack in that particular order.
 Not nice!
 ```
     • No instance for (Logger (NoOpLoggerT (NoOpStoreT IO))) arising from a use of ‘program’